MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 1. Create a storage pool in the File and Storage Services of Server Manager.
 2. Add the available physical disks to the storage pool.
     - Adding only one disk to the pool keeps the column count to 1.
 You can then add disks as needed afterwards.
-    - If multiple disks are added to the pool, the number of disks will be stored as the number of columns.
-This means that when more disks are added, they can only be a multiple of the number of columns.
+    - If multiple disks are added to the storage pool, the number of disks is stored as the number of columns.
+When more disks are added, they can only be a multiple of the number of columns.

     ![Add disks to storage pool](./media/add-storage/dpm2016-add-storage-1.png)